Dan Carroll's mapping of all of Small's North Carolina projects

 According to Jim Brandt, who was the firm's superintendent, Small and Frank Walser went into business to develop houses in Drewry Hills in the mid-1950's.
 The first houses didn't make much money so they stopped.

 Small designed the Raleigh Municipal Building (City Hall) in 1960, above, which was later converted to the Raleigh Police Headquarters.
 Scheduled for demolition though as of 2014 the date has not been announced.

 Small also designed the Home Security Life building in Durham.
 Oddly, it also became a Police Headquarters.
 As of 2015, the city is considering options which include demolition.

 1951- The Robert Rothstein House, 2337 Churchill Road, Raleigh.
 This house was Small's first residential commission after leaving William Deitrick's firm.
 Landscape architecture by Lewis Clarke.
 The house includes radiant heated floors.
 Davidson and Jones built the original house; Frank Walser built a separate wing around 1952 for Rothstein's mother and father.
 The Rothstein brothers would become big clients for Milton Small.
 Sold in 1977 to Grover and Jane Cauthen.
 Sold in 1985 to Adam Thomson.
 Sold in 2000 to Margaret Poyner Galbraith.
 Bottom photo by Leilani Carter.

 1951 – The George Milton Small, Jr. Residence, 310 Lake Boone Trail, Raleigh.
-Bought in 1990 by Parley Avery Salmon.
+Sold in 1990 to Parley Avery Salmon, still owner as of 2015.
 Built by Frank Walser.
 Appeared in Architectural Record in June 1954 and March 1966.
 B/W photos by Joseph Molitor.
 Middle color photos by David Hunt.
 Bottom photo by Leilani Carter.